 Many complex factors go into deciding what VA payments look like, which you can browse here.
 These factors are used to determine a “VA Disability Rating,” typically represented in a percentage.

 Obviously, all disabilities are severe in some way or another.
 So how do you know what affects the determination of your own VA disability rating?
 There are three main factors to consider.

 First is the severity of the disability—how much the symptoms of your disability impact your overall quality of life.
 The other factors are the frequency and duration of your symptoms.
 Generally, the more the symptoms affect your daily living, the greater your VA disability rating.

 With the COLA increase for this year, there’s a significant incentive for veterans and their families to make sure they’re maximizing benefits.
 At the same time, it’s also essential for these interested parties that their veteran disability rates be as high as possible.

 Arguing for a higher rate can be an intimidating process.
 This is where a VA-certified attorney can help.
 By providing you with legal advice and representation, they can make sure you’re getting fair and equitable claims.
-If you’d like to start the process of getting in contact with a VA attorney, make sure to take a free evaluation, or contact us today.
+If you’d like to start the process of getting in contact with a VA attorney, make sure to fill out a free evaluation to speak to our local attorneys, or contact us today.